 We generate the \umachine data used in the present work by running the publicly available code\footnote{\url{https://bitbucket.org/pbehroozi/universemachine/}} on merger trees identified in the Bolshoi-Planck simulation with Rockstar and ConsistentTrees \citep{behroozi_etal13a, behroozi_etal13b, klypin_etal16, rodriguez_puebla_etal16}.
 The Bolshoi-Planck simulation was carried out using the ART code \citep{kravtsov_etal97}.
 This simulation evolved $2048^3$ dark-matter particles of mass $m_{\rm p}=1.35\times10^{8}M_{\odot}$ on a simulation box of $250\ h^{-1}{\rm Mpc}$ on a side under cosmological parameters closely matching \citet{planck14b}.
 After running \umachine, we end up with $\simeq700\,000$ galaxies with SFHs tabulated at each of the 178 publicly available Bolshoi-Planck snapshots.

 It has been long-known that the distribution of galaxy colours presents a strong bimodality \citep[e.g.,][]{Strateva2001, Baldry2004}, where galaxies with blue (red) colours typically present high (low) star formation rates.
-Many approaches have been proposed to classify galaxies into these two populations \citep[e.g.;][]{Pozzetti2010}; we will consider galaxies with specific SFRs above and below $\log_{10}({\rm SFR}/\Mstar[{\rm yr}^{-1}])=-11$ as star-forming and quenched, respectively.
+Many approaches have been proposed to classify galaxies into these two populations \citep[e.g.,][]{Pozzetti2010}; we will consider galaxies with specific SFRs above and below $\log_{10}({\rm SFR}/\Mstar[{\rm yr}^{-1}])=-11$ as star-forming and quenched, respectively.
 In this work, we will study star-forming and quenched galaxies separately.

-The evolution of satellite galaxies inside haloes is highly model dependent; therefore, to reduce the dependence of our results on the particularities of each galaxy formation model, we restrict our analysis to central galaxies.
-We avoid selecting backsplash satellites -- centrals that were satellites in the past -- by imposing that all present-day centrals cannot have any progenitor classified as satellite.
+Given that the evolution of satellite galaxies inside haloes is highly model dependent, we will restrict our analysis to central galaxies.
+This election assumes that the difference between central and satellite SEDs is primarily driven by differences in quenching times, and so we have adopted this simplifying assumption to reduce the dependence of our findings on the particularities of each galaxy formation model.
+We avoid selecting backsplash satellites -- centrals that were satellites in the past -- by imposing that all present-day centrals cannot have any progenitor classified as a satellite.
 We find that approximately 400\,000 \umachine galaxies satisfy these criteria.
 From this sample, we select the 1\,000 star-forming and quenched galaxies with host halo masses closest to $\logMpeak=11.5$, 12, 12.5, and 13, respectively, where \Mpeak is the maximum mass that a (sub)halo has ever attained.